jmne/FastFoodClassicifation/_github.page/index.md

 ### Introduction
 Our idea is to identify fast food dishes from pictures.
-The Fast Food Classification data set we use contains images of different types of fast food.
+The Fast Food Classification dataset we use ([here](https://www.kaggle.com/datasets/utkarshsaxenadn/fast-food-classification-dataset)) contains images of different types of fast food.

-The dataset we used can be found [here](https://www.kaggle.com/datasets/utkarshsaxenadn/fast-food-classification-dataset).

 ### Installation
 - Clone the repository